 Broccoli tacos that are insanely addictive.
 Good thing broccoli is healthy.

-Why am I calling these crack broccoli tacos?
+Why am I calling these crispy BBQ broccoli tacos?
 They are addictive AF.
 Crunchy baked broccoli, coated in a sweet, tangy, perfect BBQ sauce!
 Put the broccoli in a warm tortilla with greens, cilantro, drizzle with green goddess dressing or vegan ranch.
 Maybe some avocado?
 You won’t be able to stop eating them.
 Seriously.
 You may even find it very hard to not pop a bunch of little crack broccoli nuggets into your mouth while no one is looking!

 I love to drizzle the vegan green goddess dressing from Trader Joe’s over the top of them.
 It is a quick and delicious topping for when you really don’t feel like making your own.
 I have also topped them with vegan regular ranch dressing and vegan avocado ranch which is one of the best ideas ever!

 One head of broccoli will make a lot of crispy BBQ broccoli tacos, so you can share with friends and family, or just save them for yourself.
 Vegan crispy BBQ broccoli tacos live up to their name.
 I promise, you will find yourself craving them in middle of the night.

 Vegan Crispy BBQ Broccoli Tacos

 - 1 Head Broccoli (smallish)

 - 1 C. Almond milk or other non dairy milk